This post may contain affiliate links. Please see our disclosure policy.

 - Fresh or frozen fruit – This provides the color and flavor for each drink.
 Instead of using store-bought juices, we use frozen fruit which is good year-round.
 This gives the homemade gatorade a more concentrated fruit flavor.
 Citrus is used for a refreshing flavor, but can easily be omitted and substituted as needed for those in elimination.
 Please see the edits below!

 - Blueberry flavor – A combination of frozen blueberries and lemon juice.
 Frozen blueberries offer the best concentration of blueberry flavor.
-I love wild blueberries for their brain health benefits.
+I love wild blueberries for their impact on brain health.

 - Mango flavor – More tropical flavor with mango and lime juice.
 Frozen or fresh mango will work!
 Mangoes are high in vitamin C and natural electrolytes.